Dunbar Castle: Early history

-The Votadini or Gododdin are thought to have been the first to defend this site as its original Brythonic name, dyn barr, means 'the fort of the point'.
-By the 7th century, Dunbar Castle was a central defensive position of the Kings of Bernicia, an Anglian kingdom that took over from the British Kingdom of Bryneich.
+The Votadini or Gododdin are thought to have been the first to defend this site, as its original Brythonic name, dyn barr, means 'the fort of the point'.
+By the 7th century AD, Dunbar Castle was a central defensive position of the Kings of Bernicia, an Anglian kingdom that took over from the British kingdom of Bryneich.

 Northumbria

-During the Early Middle Ages, Dunbar Castle was held by an Ealdorman owing homage to either the Kings at Bamburgh Castle, or latterly the Kings of York.
+During the Early Middle Ages, Dunbar Castle was held by an Ealdorman owing homage either to the kings at Bamburgh Castle, or latterly to the kings of York.
 In 678 Saint Wilfrid was imprisoned at Dunbar, following his expulsion from his see of York by Ecgfrith of Northumbria.

-Later, Dunbar was said to have been burnt by Kenneth MacAlpin, King of the Scots.
-Certainly he is on record in possession of the castle.
+Later, Dunbar is said to have been burnt by Kenneth MacAlpin, King of the Scots.
+Certainly he is on record as in possession of the castle.

 Kingdom of the Scots

-In the 10th and early 11th centuries, the Norsemen made increasing inroads in Scotland and in 1005 a record exists of a Patrick de Dunbar, under Malcolm II, engaged against the Norse invaders in the north at Murthlake a town of Marr where alongside Kenneth, Thane of the Isles, and Grim, Thane of Strathearn, he was slain.
+In the 10th and early 11th centuries, the Norsemen made increasing inroads into Scotland, and in 1005 a record exists of a Patrick de Dunbar, under Malcolm II, engaged against the Norse invaders in the north at Murthlake, a town of Marr where he was slain alongside Kenneth, Thane of the Isles, and Grim, Thane of Strathearn.

 The first stone castle is thought to have been built by Gospatric, Earl of Northumbria, after his exile from England, following the Harrowing of the North, by William the Conqueror after Gospatric took refuge at the court of Malcolm III of Scotland.
-Gospatric was a powerful landowner in both kingdoms and could summon many men, which encouraged Malcolm to give him more lands in East Lothian, the Merse and Lauderdale, as recompense for those lost further south and in return for loyalty as is usual under the feudal system.
+Gospatric was a powerful landowner in both kingdoms and could summon many men, which encouraged Malcolm to give him more lands in East Lothian, the Merse and Lauderdale, as recompense for those lost further south and in return for loyalty, as was usual under the feudal system.
 Sir Walter Scott argued that Cospatric or Gospatrick was a contraction of Comes Patricius.
 In any case, King Malcolm III is recorded as bestowing the manor of Dunbar &c., on "the expatriated Earl of Northumberland".

 In June 1338, Sir Alexander Ramsay of Dalhousie relieved Dunbar Castle and assisted the Countess of Dunbar ("Black Agnes of Dunbar").
 Together they successfully defended the castle against the siege by William Montagu, 1st Earl of Salisbury of England.